A guide to 5 school assessment types and their key purposes

 4. Benchmarking assessment (knowing how you compare)

 Benchmarking assessments can measure a student’s performance against a ‘set point’, say, a national standard, or over a particular time period.
 Benchmarking assessment takes a broad view that allows you to see trends or movements.
 You may be able to judge if a student has fallen behind – and that can in turn, inform a more diagnostic assessment.
-Reach Assessments and the OECD’s PISA for Schools test assessment are both examples of voluntary benchmarking assessment.
+Reach Assessments is an example of a voluntary benchmarking assessment.

 5. Continual assessment (knowing how you’re tracking)